Q - What is the Commission for Case Manager Certification?

 Q - What can I expect when I arrive at the testing center?

-A - Visit the Prometric site for detailed information including a video of what to expect.
+For those candidates testing remotely, visit the Prometric site for detailed information including a video of what to expect.

 Q - My CCM exam was canceled due to testing center closures.
 How can I reschedule to take my exam online through remote proctoring?